cam-br0wn/vliw/README.md

 - Wire up the top level
 - Write compatible binaries and top-level testbench
 - Make sure reading indexing of 4-inst bundles is correct from inst mem -> decode
+- *check behavior of inst mem/PC on stalls*

 ### For future consideration
 - Floating point